-On vehicles with automatic transmission avoid accelerating by kick-down.
+Avoid accelerating by kickdown.
 It is not recommended to brake the vehicle by manually shifting to a lower gear.
 We recommend to select positions "3" or "2" only at moderate speeds (for hill driving).

-After 1500 km (1000 miles), speeds may gradually be increased to the permissible maximum.
+After 1500 km (1000 miles) speeds may gradually be increased to the permissible maximum.

-Instruments and Controls, Starting the Engine Driving Hints, Service and Maintenance
+Instruments and Controls, Starting the Engine Driving Instructions, Service and Maintenance